specmore/spectacular-helm/spectacular/README.md

 This chart is configured to deploy Spectacular v0.1.0.

 ## Changelog
+### v0.2.1
+- Change deployments to use new Spectacular app v0.1.1 images.

 ### v0.2.0
 - Add `clusterIssuer` and `hostName` configuration values to configure ingress to support [cert-manager](https://cert-manager.io/) TLS certificates.
 - Add `releaseCandidateTag` configuration value for deploying release candidate images.